 Perfectly suited for those working in the public health sector and seeking leadership roles, the Master of Public Health at University of Oklahoma is quality-assured and affordable at $999 per credit.
 The MPH curriculum and sequence is based upon competencies set forth by the Association of Schools and Programs of Public Health (ASPPH) and is the state’s only College of Public Health accredited by the Council on Education for Public Health (CEPH).
 A total of 44 credit hours, students move through a core of 22 courses, to an area of concentration, and finally to the Culminating Experience.
 This consists of a 240-hour practicum, master’s research paper, and a cumulative exam.
 Concentrations available are: Biostatistics, Occupational and Environmental Health, Epidemiology, Health Promotion Sciences, and Health Administration and Policy, Public Health Preparedness and Terrorism, and General Public Health.
 Admission is through the Schools of Public Health Application Service (SOPHAS).

 College Choice Score: 58.8

 Average Tuition: $1,168

-Founded in 1856, the University of Maryland is the flagship institution of the UM System.
+Founded in 1856, the University of Maryland College Park is the flagship institution of the UM System.
 The School’s 37,000 students have amazing choices with 250 academic programs, not to mention the tremendous advantage of having the Library of Congress, National Archives and the Smithsonian Institution a mere five miles away.

-in personal and population health.
 Graduates will be “equipped to navigate the intersections of research, practice, planning, administration, and policy development, and to tackle current and emerging public health issues.”
 The program at UMD features a “Public Health Core” and a practicum experience in collaboration with agencies and organizations like the National Institute of Health, American Kidney Foundation, and Kaiser Permanente.